Example case study: Unlisted / private company share purchase

 Please note this case study is not based on real life events and is intended to demonstrate how a SIPP can be used in a specific scenario.

-Before such a transaction is entered into we would recommend that advice is taken from a suitably qualified Independent Financial Adviser.
+Before such a transaction is entered into we would recommend that advice is taken from a suitably qualified Financial Planner.

 As well as being a high net worth individual Bill Shakespeare is an experienced investor in small businesses and is always looking for the next investment opportunity.